Hazel Park, Michigan: Government

 Hazel Park has a Council-Manager form of government.
-It is governed by an elected City Council consisting of a Mayor and four council members.
+It is governed by an elected City Council consisting of a mayor and four council members.
 The city council appoints a City Manager, who manages the day-to-day operations of the city.
 The current mayor of Hazel Park is Michael Webb, who succeeded Jeffrey Keeton.
 Jan Parisi, the city's first woman mayor, resigned in 2016 due to health-and family-related reasons.

 Current city council members are Alissa Sullivan, who also serves as Mayor Pro Tem, Andy LeCureaux, Luke Londo, and Mike McFall.
 The current city manager is Edward Klobucher.
-City government is located on the same block as the public library, police station, and post office, at 9 Mile Road and John R. Road.
+City government is located on the same block as the public library, police station, and post office, at 9 Mile Road and John R Road.

-Crime

-The crime rate in Hazel Park is low.
-The crime rate in the city in 2003 was 83.5% of the national average.
-In 2008, larceny theft made up 43.8% of the city's crime.
-In 2008 the violent crime rate declined by 57% from what it was in 2000.
-In contrast, the property crime rate rose 4.6% in the same time period.
-Specifically, the decrease has been in forcible rape and robbery crimes; and a slight increase in burglary and arson.

-Hazel Park has the sixth-highest car theft rate in the state, and the 52nd-highest in the country.
-Vehicles built before 1992 are common targets, as are expensive vehicles, luxury SUVs, and minivans.

 The Hazel Park Police Department has a force of 42 full-time police officers.
 The department has auxiliary policing and neighborhood watch programs available to citizens ages 21 and over.
 The police department offers programs such as gun lock giveaways, house watch programs, and programs to put a child up for adoption in case the parent is not capable of raising the child.

+Federal, state, and county legislators

 Geography

 According to the United States Census Bureau, the city has a total area of 2.82 sqmi, all land.

-The city is bound by 10 Mile Road to the north, Dequindre Road to the east, 8 Mile Road to the south, and West End Street, Pilgrim Avenue, and Lenox Street to the west.
+Hazel Park is adjacent to the cities of Detroit to the south, Ferndale to the west, Royal Oak to the northwest, Madison Heights to the north, and Warren to the east.
+The city is bordered by 10 Mile Road to the north, I-696 at its northwest corner, Dequindre Road (the Oakland-Macomb county line) to the east, 8 Mile Road (M-102) to the south, and West End Street, Pilgrim Avenue, and Lenox Street to the west.